NBKelly/2022_AdventOfCode/README.md

 | Day 11  | We've encountered a cavern full of **glow in the dark** octopi.
 They flash in a fashion similar to fireflies (they sychronise), and we need to compute this pattern to navigate through the pattern without disturbing them.
 | Day 12  | The pathfinding routines on the submarine are bad, so we have to manually find "the" path out - but the only way to do that is to find all paths out of the cave.
 | Day 13  | We want to thermally image some more volcanic vents, but the thermal camera has not been activated!
 In order to activate it, we need the activation code.
 In order to find that, we need to fold a piece of transparent paper a bunch of times to create the code.
+| Day 14  | The pressure is too high for the submarine, so we need to produce some polymer reinforcements.
+Like everything in this submarine, we have to do it manually.

 ## Problem Ratings
 Here are my ratings for each problem, and what the time complexity of the solutions happens to be.
 If I use the letter N, it's line count (unless otherwise noted).